damko/ri_ldap/README.md

 It has been tested with Code Igniter v.2.1.3

-It's one of the component of Contact Engine, a middleware application to store handle Contacts via API (https://github.com/damko/Contact-Engine)
+It's one of the components of Contact Engine, a middleware application to store handle Contacts via API (https://github.com/damko/Contact-Engine)